fals/fals.github.io/bookshelf.md

 bigimg: /img/about-me-image.jpg
 ---

 Here's a what I think as a list of useful books, which I have in my personal library.
 They are great way of learning.
-You should keep some of them on your desk, because its useful having reliable source as close as possible :sunglasses:.
+You should keep some of them on your desk, because its useful having reliable source as close as possible :D.

 ## My bookshelf